Varithena can be ordered directly through Boston Scientific. Order Varithena

 Overview

-The ongoing network meta-analysis (NMA) evaluates the evidence for Varithena (PEM) compared to endovenous thermal ablation (ETA) in treating chronic venous insufficiency (CVI).
+The ongoing Network Meta-Analysis (NMA) evaluates the evidence for Varithena (PEM) compared to endovenous thermal ablation (ETA) in treating chronic venous insufficiency (CVI).
 By distinguishing Varithena, the only FDA-approved, commercially available non-compounded polidocanol 1% endovenous microfoam ablation, from other foam sclerotherapy options, this NMA provides more precise and generalizable evidence on the relative effectiveness and safety of these treatments.

-Original NMA publication date: April 26, 2024
+Original JVS-VL NMA publication date: April 26, 2024

 ^ back to top